-The Foundation has adopted a spending policy designated specifically to stabilize annual spending levels and to preserve the real value of the fund portfolio over time.
+The Foundation has adopted a spending policy designated specifically to stabilize annual spending levels and give careful consideration of Connecticut's UPMIFA regulations (§45a-535c of the Conn.
+Gen Statutes) and include such factors as preservation of the fund, general economic conditions, inflation or deflation, the expected total return from income and the appreciation of investments.
 The policy applies to all endowment funds, unless the donor has expressed a different intent in writing.
-The Foundation's spending payout rate is 5.20% for 2016 and 5.25% for 2015.
+The Foundation's spending payout rate is 5.20% for 2017 and 2016.
 This percentage is reviewed and approved annually by the Board of Trustees.
 Distributions for grants are calculated on the average of the 12 trailing quarters ending one year prior to the beginning of each current year.
 The spending rate includes distributions for grants to the community, the Foundation's action grants, administrative fee and investment management fee.